 In 2016, the Government commenced various economic, fiscal, and structural reforms with the objective of consolidating and strengthening Saudi Arabia's public finances (see "Public Finance").
 The measures sought to rationalise public expenditure and increase non-oil revenues including, among other things, a reduction in fuel, water and energy subsidies, enhanced approval requirements for certain new projects, the implementation of tax on undeveloped land in urban areas, the privatisation of Government entities and services, a reduction in the growth of current expenditure through additional controls in respect of new hires in the public sector and the introduction of value added tax which was later increased to 15 per cent.
-However, there can be no assurance that the Government's on-going fiscal consolidation measures will be successful, that their implementation will be delayed, or that such measures will be sufficient to offset any unanticipated increases in Government spending beyond the budgeted expenditure.
+However, there can be no assurance that the Government's ongoing fiscal consolidation measures will be successful, that their implementation will be delayed, or that such measures will be sufficient to offset any unanticipated increases in Government spending beyond the budgeted expenditure.
 For example, the actual budget deficit in the fiscal year 2020 increased by 121.6 per cent. to SAR 293.9 billion (U.S.\$78.4 billion) from SAR 132.6 billion (U.S.\$35.4 billion) in the fiscal year 2019, primarily due to the direct and indirect impact of the Covid-19 pandemic.
-While the Government has estimated that it will achieve a budget deficit of SAR 82.0 billion (U.S.\$21.9 billion) for the fiscal year 2023, given the recovery in oil prices, there can be no assurance that this expectation will be met.
-To the extent that the Government is unable to achieve the intended reduction in its overall expenditure, or its expenditure exceeds budgeted amounts, this could increase the demands on the general resources and finances of the Government and, in combination with the reduction in Government revenue from the oil sector, could result in austerity measures or otherwise adversely affect Saudi Arabia's public finances and economic condition, including its fiscal consolidation measures.
+The Government has estimated that it will have a budget deficit of SAR 79.0 billion (U.S.\$21.0 billion) for the fiscal year 2024, although, there can be no assurance that this estimate will be met.
+To the extent that the Government is unable to achieve its fiscal targets, this could increase the demands on the general resources and finances of the Government and, if this is combined with a reduction in Government revenue from the oil sector, this could result in austerity measures or otherwise adversely affect Saudi Arabia's public finances and economic condition, including its fiscal consolidation measures.